DraviaVemal/GIT-WebServer/index.md

 ### Support or Contact

-If you have any issues future or feature request.kindly drop a mail will respond as soon as possible.
+If you have any issues or feature request.kindly drop a mail will respond when time permits.

 Mail : [Dravia Vemal](https://www.draviavemal.com) contact@draviavemal.com